What are full spectrum LEDs and why should we care?

 This graph above, based on meticulous research, shows the absorption of green land plants relative to the spectrum of light received.
 Obviously, a lamp best mimicking or following this curve would make for the best spectral output for a grow lamp.
-To the best of my knowledge, the Spectrum King™ (SK450) comes closest with some added emphasis in the red region specifically designed for extra-large, full buds.
-After all, this is what we are after!
+To the best of our knowledge, the LEDs at Super Grow LED .com come closest with some added emphasis in the red region specifically designed for extra-large, full buds.
+After all, this is what we are after.

 The sun gives off black body radiation in which there is a continuous band of light in all spectra in the visible and near-visible (infra-red and ultraviolet) range.
 There are no spikes such as with most artificial light sources.
 A spike is the over emphasis of a narrow band of the spectra.
 This generally will not harm your plants, but neither is it optimal.

 Believe it or not, the light source that most closely mimics the sun is the lowly incandescent bulb.
 Then why would we not use them to grow with?
 The answer is simple: incandescent lights are inefficient and put out far too much energy in the unused infra-red spectrum (heat) for our plant’s needs.

 Compact fluorescent lights are spiral wound fluorescent lights capable of growing marijuana, but are somewhat low in intensity at roughly 45 to 65 LPW, emitting much of the electricity converted as heat due to inefficient ballasts and light trapping in the coils.
 More on CFLs.